Seeing the Northern Lights in Rovaniemi: My Experience & Tips!

 The tour I took is the mid-range option, the “Goldilocks” so to speak.
 It’s not the cheapest option, but it offers significantly more flexibility.
 It’s not the most expensive option, but it still offers a reasonable chance of seeing the Northern lights.

 You can take a more costly tour, the aurora tour with sighting guarantee.
-This tour has unlimited mileage and lasts 8 hours at a minimum, so they’ll bring you as far as humanly possible in an evening to see the lights — even all the way to Sweden or to the Russian border, if that’s where there’s a break in the clouds.
+This tour has unlimited mileage and lasts 10 hours at maximum, so they’ll bring you as far as humanly possible in an evening to see the lights — even all the way to Sweden or to the Russian border, if that’s where there’s a break in the clouds, they’ll do it!

 They also have a transparency policy, where they update you on the predicted likelihood of being able to see the lights based on the weather conditions, and you can continue with the tour or opt for a full refund if they don’t think you have any chance of seeing the aurora.

-While I think this is probably the best option, it is about $60 USD more expensive than the tour I took, so I acknowledge it’s not in everyone’s budgets, and 8 hours may be overkill if the lights are visible closer to Rovaniemi.
+While the set price is higher, right now, they are offering a steep discount making it about hte same price as the tour I took.
+I acknowledge it’s not in everyone’s budgets, and 8 hours may be overkill if the lights are visible closer to Rovaniemi.
 However, other times, you may need that extra mileage and time if the aurora is especially elusive!

 To recap: